tarwn/lessthandot-hugo/blogs/content/posts/2010-07-13-teach-to-learn-tsql-tuesday.md

 **Teach to learn**

-Teaching others has its benefits beyond the gratification of knowing you&#8217;ve passed what you know to others.
+Teaching others has its benefits beyond the gratification of knowing you've passed what you know to others.
 When we teach, we learn during the process.
 There is great refinement and tuning in our skills and have the ability to interact with scenarios and variables that we may not otherwise ever come into contact with.
 Teaching is more about learning than you may think.
 With each blog, forum reply or session we give to a group of professionals, we absorb the feedback and interactions from them as much as they do from us.

 It may be a misconception that we cannot all be teachers in some way.
 All of us have something to offer and putting energy into teaching it to others allows us to build our knowledge.
 With that path, our personal and professional career potential has no limits.